algorithmiaio/dev-center/_pages/getting-started.md

 We'll show an example in cURL, Python, Java, Rust, R, Node, Ruby, JavaScript, Scala, Go, and Swift in order to get you up and running quickly.

-After you learn how to call algorithms, check out our <a href="{{ site.baseurl }}/data/">Data Connectors</a> that we support and learn how to work with data using our <a href="http://docs.algorithmia.com/">Data API</a>.

-For how to chain algorithms together to build useful pipelines or call our API from Android, iOS, or R Shiny check out our <a href="{{ site.baseurl }}/tutorials/">Tutorials</a>.

-If you're looking to call the API in Spark Streaming, H2O, and more check out:
-<a href="{{ site.baseurl }}/integrations">Integrations</a>.

 ## Finding an Algorithm

 To get started, find an algorithm you'd like to call.
 You can do this by using the search bar or browsing the marketplace by tags & categories: